 Like stepping into a time machine, this tiny, picturesque atoll is the sort of hideaway that you search for your whole life to discover.
-Despite the limited tourist infrastructure, it provides a delightful escape holiday and is becoming one of the more popular spots in the archipelago.
-There are superb coral beaches, numerous snorkelling spots, well-priced pensions, lots of fish and one of the few noteworthy archaeological sites in the Tuamotus.
+Despite the limited tourist infrastructure, it provides a delightful holiday escape and is becoming one of the more popular spots in the archipelago.
+There are superb coral beaches, numerous snorkelling spots, two well-priced pensions, lots of fish and one of the few noteworthy archaeological sites in the Tuamotus.

 The structure of the Mataiva lagoon gives it an unusual appearance: the coral heads create walls 50m to 300m wide that form about 70 basins with a maximum depth of 10m.
 Seen from the plane it looks like a mosaic of greens.
 Unforgettable.